 Slabs in ConcreteBending are meshed into triangular FEA plate elements.
 See the Analysis page for more information on the FEA mesh density, including the available settings and options.
 For a better understanding of the FEA model that is built by ConcreteBending, use the File | Export a VA Project feature to create a VisualAnalysis project and examine the FEA model in more detail.
-More information on integration between ConcreteBending and other IES tools can be found on the Integration page of the Help File.
+More information on integration between ConcreteBending and both VisualAnalsyis and VAConnect can be found in the Integration section of the Help File.